-Fig.7.
-Corrosion rate determined from static immersion test for 24h and 120h
+Fig. 6.
+Corrosion rate determined from electrochemical test

-SEM observations of sample surfaces exposed to HBSS suggest that after 24h a discontinuous corrosion products layer was formed.
-The morphology was similar for each material.
-Over time, the number of products increased, which correlates with data obtained from mass measurements.
-After 120h, a compact layer of corrosion products distributed evenly on the surface was visible in all investigated materials.
-Examples of the sample surface exposed to HBSS after the different immersion time are given in Fig. 8.
-After the cleaning procedure of corrosion products, SEM images indicate that some of them were still present on the surface.
+Fig. 7.
+Corrosion rate determined from static immersion test for 24 h and 120 h ucts, SEM images indicate that some of them were still present on the surface.
 This was especially true for Zn and ZnMg.
-In two other cases, i.e., ZnCu and ZnMgCu, scratches and single corrosion products after cleaning were less pronounced and SEM images provided more information.
+In two other cases, i.e., ZnCu and ZnMgCu, scratches and single corrosion products were noticeable.
+For samples after 120 h of IT, products after cleaning were less pronounced and SEM images provided more information.